Manuals

 Step by Step Guide – Reset your KLANG’s Dante Module

-You have accidentally misconfigured your Dante settings, IP address or got a unit that has probably been configured not for your network?
+You have accidentally misconfigured your Dante settings or IP address, or you got a unit that has probably been configured for another network that is not yours?
 Don’t be afraid, this can be fixed in all cases.

-If you just want to quickly find out a forgotten fixed IP of the Dante Device, JUMP TO STEP 5!
+If you just want to quickly find out a forgotten fixed IP of the Dante Device, JUMP TO STEP 5 below!

 Audinate has released a step by step guide to “recover” devices that seem to hide from Dante controller.
-But before you start with this procedure, we highly recommend to check these things first.
+But before you start with this procedure, we highly recommend to check the following steps first.

-If not configured otherwise your computer and your dante module should get a self-assigned IP address and not one from a DHCP server.
-This self assigned IP is in the range 169.x.x.x.
+If not configured otherwise, your computer and your Dante module should get a self-assigned link-local IP address and not one from a DHCP server.
+This self assigned IP is in the range 169.254.x.y/16.

 Unplug ALL network cables from the KLANG product and make sure the unit is switched off!